-With increasing land and construction costs, builders and developers are exploring a variety of methods to keep housing costs attainable from creative site planning solutions to building higher.
-While at the Pacific Coast Builders Conference (PCBC) in San Diego, I had the pleasure of attending the South County Attainable Housing Tour.
-During our day, we toured two large master planned communities, Escaya and Millenia, which both featured a variety of high density single family attached and detached homes.
-Both of these communities took different approaches to tackle density and affordability from using zero lot lines to clustering homes or keeping plans narrow and tall by going to three stories.
+With increasing land and construction costs, builders and developers are exploring various ways to keep housing costs attainable, from creative site planning solutions to higher buildings.
+While at the Pacific Coast Builders Conference (PCBC) in San Diego, I enjoyed attending the South County Attainable Housing Tour.
+During our day, we toured two large master-planned communities, Escaya and Millenia, which featured a variety of high-density single-family attached and detached homes.
+Both of these communities took different approaches to tackle density and affordability, from using zero lot lines to clustering homes or keeping plans narrow and tall by going to three stories.
 Below is a summary of the notable homes I was able to tour along with links to each community’s website.
 At the end of this post is a link to a presentation that includes the floor plans and some additional photos of the noteworthy homes that I was able to explore.

 Indigo at the Village of Escaya by CalAtlantic Homes